 Termination Risk - The NHCC uses the International Swap Dealers Association Master Agreement ("Master Agreement"), which includes standard termination events, such as failure to pay and bankruptcy.
 The NHCC or the counterparty may terminate the swap if the other party fails to perform under the terms of the contract.
 The NHCC may also terminate the swaps at its option.
 Further, a termination event occurs if the Counterparties credit ratings fall below Baa1 by Moody's and BBB+ by Standard and Poor's or the Counterparties have their ratings withdrawn or suspended.
-A Swap termination is also triggered if: 1) the swap insurer is rate below A3 by Moody's or below A- by Standard and Poor's and the County is rated below Baa2 by Moody's or below A3 by Moody's or below A- by Standard and Poor's interest payment will be based solely upon the rate required by the related debt as issued.
+A Swap termination is also triggered if: 1) the swap insurer is rate below A3 by Moody's or below A- by Standard and Poor's and the County is rated below Baa2 by Moody's or below BBB by Standard and Poor's.
+If the Swap is terminated, the variable-rate mortgage note would no longer carry a synthetic fixed interest rate and the NHCC's interest payment will be based solely upon the rate required by the related debt as issued.
 When a termination event occurs, a mark-to-market (or fair market value) calculation is performed to determine whether the NHCC is owed money or must pay money to close out a swap position.
 A negative fair value means the NHCC would incur a loss and need to make a termination payment to settle the swap position.
 A positive fair value means the NHCC would realize a gain and receive a termination payment to settle the swap position.